-I’m a veteran Scotland blogger now!
-I can’t believe 12 months have passed since I tentatively dipped my toes into the World of blogging to start writing this Scottish travel blog.
-A World at the time that was completely alien to me.
+I can’t believe 12 months have passed since I tentatively dipped my toes into the world of blogging with this Scottish travel blog.
+At the time it was a world alien to me.

-Instagram was my thing and I was an old pro at it.
-Part of a diverse group of Scottish Instagrammers, I loved sharing images and little snippets of information about Scotland.
-I’d received some pretty flattering recognition for my photos and had a loyal following so it was with more than a little trepidation that I tried on this ‘Scottish travel blogger’ hat for size and headed off along an unknown new path.
+Instagram was my thing.
+I was part of a diverse group of Scottish Instagrammers and loved sharing images and little snippets of information about Scotland.
+I received some flattering recognition for my photos and had a loyal following, so with more than a little trepidation I decided to diversify and become a ‘Scottish travel blogger’ too.

-I intended to craft my blogs around my photos but when they say a photo tells a thousand words you generally don’t need to write a thousand words to accompany it, unless you’re a blogger that is.
+My plan was to craft my blogs around my photos, but when they say a photo tells a thousand words you generally don’t need to write a thousand words to accompany it – unless you’re a blogger that is.

 I wanted a hook for my Scotland blog, something to give it character and a unique selling point.
 While I wanted it to be informative and factual, I also wanted it to be lighthearted and fun.

-And then I found it, my USP and the hook for my Scotland blog – my beloved, travelling companion Casper the Westie, or as he’d now become known, The Wee White Dug.
-What’s not to love about a wee Scottish dug’s adventures around his stunning homeland?
+And then I found it, my USP and the hook for my Scotland blog – my beloved, travelling companion Casper the Westie.
+Or as he’d now become known, The Wee White Dug.
+What’s not to love about travelling around Scotland with a wee Scottish dug, then writing about the fun you have together?

 My introductory blog ‘Meet the Wee White Dug’ was well received.
-People were actually out there listening to me and encouraging me to write more.
-It humbled, shocked and delighted me
+People were actually out there reading and encouraging me to write more.
+I was humbled, shocked and delighted.

 I found writing extremely satisfying and therapeutic.
-It was also amazing how I seemed to recollect things so clearly when I focussed my mind on writing.
+It was also amazed at how I recollected things so clearly when I focussed my mind on writing.

 My first assignment as a Scotland blogger – yippee

 This time was different I loved the whisky and the experience.
-I felt chuffed to have finally conquered my whisky fear.
+I was chuffed that I’d finally conquered my fear of whisky.

 A terrifified Scotland blogger takes to the trees!

-Next came a slightly more terrifying fear than whisky – heights.
+Next came a more terrifying fear than whisky – heights.
 I was invited to experience a Treetop Adventure at Go Ape Glentress Forest near Peebles.
 Whisky and swinging through the treetops.
-I was beginning to wonder just how I was portraying myself in my blog to be considered for such unique opportunities?!
-An adrenaline junkie with a penchant for hard liquor clearly!
+I was beginning to wonder how I was portraying myself the blog to be considered for such unique opportunities.
+An adrenaline junkie with a penchant for hard liquor clearly.

 I found my treetop adventure terrifying and exhilarating.
 Mr G who I’d dragged along reluctantly, took to it like a duck to water.
 He zip-lined through the trees like he was auditioning for a 1970s Milk Tray ad.
-Afterwards he posed proudly in the car park with his certificate and there was even talk of having it laminated!
-I was just grateful to have both feet planted firmly back on the ground again and for the shaking in my knees to have died down to a mild tremor.
+Afterwards he posed proudly with his completion certificate – there was even talk of having it laminated.
+I was just grateful to have both feet planted firmly back on the ground and for the shaking in my knees to subside.

 A hotel review – some luxury for this Scotland blogger